 The pandemic didn’t hurt the real estate market much.
 It may have dampened a strong market to some degree, but it’s still a strong market.
 That’s evidenced also by the fact that home prices are on the rise, including distressed home prices.
 According to CoreLogic data, home prices increased year over year in May 2021, and that includes distressed home prices, by 15.4 percent.
 The increase month to month from April 2021 to May 2021 was 2.3 percent.

 It’s pretty clear that the low supply-high demand environment in single-family housing is driving real estate prices higher.
 What’s unclear at this time is how an increase in foreclosures once moratoria are lifted will impact prices.
 It’s likely that the result will be a slow down in price increases.

 Investors are poised to take advantage of the market opportunity that will develop when foreclosures do start again.
-However, the distressed home market is a different market than the new construction market.
+However, the distressed housing market is a different market than the new construction market.
 We’ll likely see a parallel demand curve between those two markets, but prices in the distressed market will be determined by how quickly foreclosures pick up again once the moratoria are lifted.
 If a large glut of homes hits the market at once, investor competition for those could drive up prices in the short term, but if investors overspend, they’ll see fewer profits on the resale.

 There is also a question as to whether homebuyers will switch from the rising market in new home construction to the secondary market.
 If the low supply situation continues, many homebuyers could switch to buying on the secondary market, and that could impact prices in that market.

-While there are a lot of unknowns due to lack of clarity on when the foreclosure moratoria will be lifted, there is plenty of room for optimism regarding the future of real estate, both for the new construction market and for the distressed housing market.
+While there are a lot of unknowns due to a lack of clarity on when the foreclosure moratoria will be lifted, there is plenty of room for optimism regarding the future of real estate, both for the new construction market and for the distressed housing market.

 Distressed Homeowners Have a Safety Net